Rajat-Dabade/Best-Coding-Question/README.md

 ![imge2](./RepoEssentials/img2.png)

-After drawing a square and circle through it, it will look like:
+**The tricky part and the Hint:** The only way to find the value of pi is with the help of circle and square and their area's.
+So let me draw a circle and square through it.

 ![imge3](./RepoEssentials/img4.png)